lambdamikel/Speak-SID/README.md

 - **Echo Test Mode**: 9.
 For testing the communication between the CPC and Speak&SID.
 In this mode, each byte sent (IOREQ WRITE) to port `&FBEE` is immediately echoed back and output on port `&FBEE` such that the next IOREQ READ will read the same value as just sent.

 - **MIDI SID Mode**: 11.
 Turn your CPC with Speak&SID into a powerful MIDI synthesizer!
 In this mode, the SID is being turned on, and the UART / Serial Interface is being configured for MIDI IN.
 Incoming MIDI messages are being buffered.
 The status of the buffer can be inquired by reading from port `&FBEE` - if a `0`  is read, no unread data is available.
 If a `1` is read, then the *next read from port `&FBEE` will retrieve the next available unread MIDI message byte from the buffer*.
 A CPC machine code program can just run a tight loop, constantly reading from port `&FBEE` to get a *stream of MIDI bytes* from Speak&SID.
 The MIDI bytes can then be interpreted accordingly, e.g., MIDI NOTE ON/OFF messages can be turned into corresponding SID register writes for making a sound.
 The SID registers are available in the IO port range `&FAC0 - &FADC`.
 It is hence possible to control the SID chip via MIDI messages.
 In addition, the SpeakJet can also be controlled in a similar way, by writing the SpeakJet native phonemes to port `&FBEE`.
-And nothing prevents use from also playing the CPC's internal AY 3-8192 sound chip in parallel, resulting in a capable and unique CPC synthesizer with 3 sound generators (SpeakJet, SID, AY) and 10 channel polyphony (3 SID, 3 AY, 4 SpeakJet - the SpeakJet is actually a sound synthesizer as well!)
-I am still working on the CPC software to make this happen.
-Stay tune, the program will be uploaded here soon.
+And nothing prevents use from also playing the CPC's internal AY 3-8192 sound chip in parallel, resulting in a capable and unique CPC synthesizer with 3 sound generators (SpeakJet, SID, AY) and 10 channel polyphony (3 SID, 3 AY, 4 SpeakJet - the SpeakJet is actually a sound synthesizer as well!).
+Check out the demo program `SYNTH.BAS` on the `SPEAKJET.DSK`.

 The following commands / control bytes do not correspond to modes, i.e., the do not change the current mode, but are also prefixed with `255`: